China–Israel relations: Relations in the 21st century

-As part of the 2010 World Expo, the Shanghai Municipal Government began to allow the city's Jewish community to use the historic Ohel Rachel Synagogue for regular Shabbat services.
-The Israeli consul Jackie Eldan noted that the gesture was a "special effort", as the synagogue is now located within the compound for the city's education ministry, and that it was "truly highly appreciated by Israel".
-Following the event, however, such services were discontinued and the site is now only available during the High Holy Days.

-In December 2013, Chinese Foreign Minister Wang visited Israel and Palestine.
-He discussed the importance of the nuclear agreement with Iran and the importance of the continued peace talks.

 In November 2021, Israeli President Isaac Herzog and Chinese leader, CCP general secretary Xi Jinping held the first-ever phone call between heads of state of Israel and China.
 According to the read-out from the Israeli President's Office, Herzog and Xi discussed opportunities to enhance Israeli-Chinese bilateral ties ahead of the 30th anniversary of the establishment of diplomatic relations, in honor of which Herzog and Xi invited each other to visit their respective countries.

+Multiple commentators have noted a worsening in relations between the two countries since the October 7 attacks.

+In 2025, Boaz Toporovsky led a Knesset delegation to Taiwan, the Chinese embassy in Israel objected strongly to the trip labeling Toporovsky a 'trouble-maker' and saying that such trips endanger the foundations of Israel-China relations.
+The statement also accused Toporovsky of violating the One China principle and said that "If he is not restrained, he will fall and shatter into pieces on the edge of the abyss."
+The statement also threatened Toporovsky, saying that he should “not delude himself that he can harm China’s core interests... without paying a price.”
+Ambassador Xiao Junzheng amplified the message by sharing it on social media.
+The Embassy later denied that it had threated Toporovsky claiming that it had instead used a “popular Chinese saying.”
+In October 2025 the Chinese embassy in Israel held a public presentation about the “Taiwan Question” for the first time, reiterating their strong anti-Taiwan position.

-Military cooperation
+Military relations

-China and Israel have developed close strategic military links with each other.
-Bilateral military relations have evolved from an initial Chinese policy of secret non-official ties to a close strategic partnership with the modern and militarily powerful Israel.
-Israel and China began extensive military cooperation as early as the 1980s, even though no formal diplomatic relations existed.
+Israel and China began military-to-military relations as early as the 1980s, even though no formal diplomatic relations existed.
+Before diplomatic relations were established in 1992 Israel had been selling arms to China.

-Israel has provided China with military assistance, expertise and technology.
-According to a report from the United States-China Economic and Security Review Commission, "Israel ranks second only to Russia as a weapons system provider to China and as a conduit for sophisticated cutting edge military technology, followed by France and Germany."

-Long before diplomatic relations were established in 1992 Israel had been selling arms to China.
 The use of military sales as a means of achieving foreign-policy goals was neither new nor unprecedented in Israeli foreign policy to promote its interests.
 Israel sold technology to upgrade Chinese tanks and planes in the 1980s.
-IAI Lavi and UAV technology seems to have been sold to China.
+IAI Lavi and unmanned aerial vehicle technology seems to have been sold to China.
 Expertise in fitting western equipment in Soviet made hardware helped in modernization of Chinese army and air force, this way Chinese defense modernization complemented Israel's need of cash to fund its domestic made high-tech weapons programs.